 Backless, heeled and loose-fitting shoes are a major risk factor when it comes to falls in the elderly.
 However, this problem can be fixed rather quickly.

-The National Institute on Aging recommends wearing footwear that have rubber soles, low heels, and are non-skid.
+The National Institute on Aging recommends wearing footwear that has rubber soles, is non-skid, and has a low heel.
 These shoes provide you with greater traction and friction, which can prevent slips and falls.

-Did you know that environmental factors such as dim lighting in your home is one of the most common ways to fall for elderly persons?
-A research from the Journal of Physical Therapy Science states that ‘insufficient information due to low lighting can increase the risk of falling due to unseen obstacles or reduced body stability in daily living’.
+Did you know that environmental factors such as dim lighting in your home are one of the most common ways to fall for elderly persons?
+Research from the Journal of Physical Therapy Science states that ‘insufficient information due to low lighting can increase the risk of falling due to unseen obstacles or reduced body stability in daily living’.
 With that, ensure that your homes are brightly lit if you are living with an elderly person.

 Create clear pathways in your space by removing excess furniture that can also be potential environmental hazards for seniors when trying to move around their home.
 Some examples of easy home modifications you can make to your space include keeping away wires and loose cords on the floor; cleaning spills right away to dry the area; and laying non-slip mats on bathroom floors to prevent slipping.